Travelling to Finland with dogs or cats

 Animals must be vaccinated against rabies.
 You can find more information about the rules on vaccination on the Finnish Food Authority’s website.

-3. Tapeworm treatment
+3. Echinococcus treatment

 Echinococcus treatment is not required for dogs brought into Finland directly from Norway.
 Anti-echinococcus tapeworm treatment must be given to dogs imported from other Nordic countries.
 Cats and ferrets do not need to be treated.
 More information on the Finnish Food Authority’s website.